- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 Despite the danger, Sulawesi also happens to have a rich and fertile climate for growing some of the world’s best coffee.
 As a whole, Indonesia is fourth of the type five coffee producers in the world on its various islands, behind only by Colombia, Vietnam, and Brazil.
 While much of this is a cheaper robusta crop, Indonesia is best known for its specialty coffees, like those of Sulawesi.

-Coffee is a thriving industry, to say the least, especially in Indonesia: including Sulawesi, coffee plantations cover nearly 480 square miles.
-Currently, there are concrete plans to expand that growing region, even more, paving the way for increasing coffee production.
+Coffee is a thriving industry, to say the least, especially in Indonesia: including Sulawesi coffee plant varietals, coffee plantations cover nearly 480 square miles, dotting much of the landscape with coffee trees.
+There are concrete plans to expand that growing region, even more on the Indonesian island chains, paving the way for increasing coffee production.

 Knowing the origin of your coffee is very important, especially if you’re investing in specialty coffee and want to make sure you’re getting the best coffee possible.
 Coffee origin tells you not only where the coffee is from, but gives an indication as to what qualities to expect, and a general sense of the chain of coffee production.